calebhazelton/timerapp/README.md

 This is my first website, a simple timer app that the user can enter their time, in minutes and seconds, and a countdown timer will start.
 The timer can be paused and reset.

+The app is built with an HTML file, CSS file, and plain JavaScript file.
+It is to represent the base level website, built with no additional frameworks or libraries.
+This is the starting knowledge to build off of for web development.